-Heat about a TBSP of olive oil in a large skillet over medium/high heat.
-Add the onions and saute for 3-4 minutes or until they begin to soften.
-Add the venison and cook until browned.
-Add the garlic, chili powder, cumin, and some S&P and cook for about 30 seconds or until fragrant.
+Heat about a tablespoon of olive oil in a large pot over medium-high heat.
+Add the bell pepper, jalapeno, and onion and cook for 3-4 minutes or until they begin to soften.
+Add the garlic and cook for about 30 seconds.

 Add the tomatoes, green chiles, black beans and all the spices.
 Stir to combine well.
 Cook for about a minute or until fragrant.
 Next, add the broth.
 Bring the mixture to a low boil and add the rice.
 Add the shredded chicken and stir to mix all of the ingredients well.
 Reduce heat to low, cover and simmer for 20-25 minutes or until the rice has cooked.

 It should be a pretty thick mixture, but if you prefer it to be a bit thinner you can add some more broth.
 Taste and adjust salt & pepper as desired.